-Thank you and congratulations on the purchase of your new Nature's Comfort boiler!
+Thank you and congratulations on the purchase of your new Nature's Comfort Outdoor Boiler!

-With the purchase of this Nature's Comfort boiler, you can now appreciate the high degree of craftsmanship and reliability that are a result of every boiler being carefully hand-built as well as taking control of heating your home.
+With the purchase of this Nature's Comfort Outdoor Boiler, you can now appreciate the high degree of craftsmanship and reliability that are a result of every boiler being carefully hand-built as well as taking control of heating your home.
 Your choice shows the recognition you have for high quality products.